Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 #### Extra Methods

 - `.allowedFluids(fluids: String[])`{: .language-kube #aqueduct-allowed-fluids }: Sets the fluids that the aqueduct may hold
-    - `fluids`: The registry names of fluids the aqueduct can hold.
+    - `fluids`{:.v}: The registry names of fluids the aqueduct can hold.
 Two liquids with different namespaces but same paths will not be accepted, `minecraft:empty` will automatically be added
 - `.models(models: BiConsumer<AqueductModelPart, ModelGenerator>)`{: .language-kube #aqueduct-models }: Sets the model generation of the aqueduct.
 Accepts a callback with two parameters.
 The second parameter is a model generator and the first has the following methods:
     - `.base()`{: .language-kube }: A boolean.
 If the model part in operation is for the base
     - `.north()`{: .language-kube }: A boolean.
 If the model part in operation is the north part